At a glance: Medicare health insurance in Vermont

-There are at least 13 insurers that offer Medigap plans in Vermont.
+There are 12 insurers that offer Medigap plans in Vermont.
 And according to an AHIP analysis, there were 49,686 Vermont Medicare beneficiaries with Medigap plans as of 2016, which was about 40 percent of the state’s Original Medicare population (Medigap plans cannot be used with Medicare Advantage coverage).

 In most states, Medigap plans can be priced using attained-age rating (rates increase as the enrollee gets older), issue-age rating (rates are based on the age the person was when they enrolled), or community rating (rates do not vary based on age).
-Vermont does not allow Medigap insurers to use attained-age rating (see Section 15(F) of the state statute), and a Kaiser Family Foundation analysis indicates that Medigap insurers are required to use community rating in Vermont, as long as the enrollee is at least 65 years old (Vermont is also one of only two states where insurers offering non-Medicare individual market coverage are also required to charge the same price regardless of how old an enrollee is).
+Vermont does not allow Medigap insurers to use attained-age rating (see Section 15(F) of the state statute), and a Kaiser Family Foundation analysis indicates that Medigap insurers are required to use community rating in Vermont, as long as the enrollee is at least 65 years old; rates for a given plan only vary based on whether the enrollee is under 65 or 65+ (Vermont is also one of only two states where insurers offering non-Medicare individual market coverage are also required to charge the same price regardless of how old an enrollee is).

 Under federal rules, people are granted a six-month window during which they can enroll in a Medigap plan regardless of their medical history.
 This window starts when they’re at least 65 and enrolled in Medicare Part B. Federal rules do not, however, guarantee access to a Medigap plan if you’re under 65 and eligible for Medicare as a result of a disability.